Here's what we'll cover

 The following are not normal side effects.
 If you experience any of the below, stop your injection and go to the nearest emergency room or call emergency services immediately.
 Do not wait for a scheduled appointment.

-• Right-sided abdominal pain (possible gallbladder disease)
+• Right-sided abdominal pain, which may indicate gallbladder disease

 • Irregular heartbeat or chest pain